All Products

 Alibaba Cloud Linux:Install and use Alibaba Cloud Compiler

-Alibaba Cloud Compiler is a C++ compiler developed by Alibaba Cloud based on Clang/LLVM 13, an open source community version of Clang/LLVM.
-Alibaba Cloud Compiler inherits all options and parameters from Clang/LLVM 13, is deeply optimized for Alibaba Cloud infrastructure, and provides additional features to deliver better user experience.
-This topic describes how to install and use Alibaba Cloud Compiler on Alibaba Cloud Linux 3 to build high-performance C++ applications quickly.
+Alibaba Cloud Compiler is a C++ compiler developed by Alibaba Cloud based on Clang/LLVM 13, which is an open source community version of Clang/LLVM.
+It inherits all options and parameters from Clang/LLVM 13, is deeply optimized for the Alibaba Cloud infrastructure, and provides additional features to deliver better user experience.
+This topic describes how to install and use Alibaba Cloud Compiler on Alibaba Cloud Linux 3 to quickly build high-performance C++ applications.

 Background information

-• Different techniques, such as profile-guided optimization (PGO), are used in Alibaba Cloud Compiler to tune the Clang/LLVM compiler for faster compilation.
-Alibaba Cloud Compiler builds large-scale C++ code much faster than other compilers, such as GCC.
+• Alibaba Cloud Compiler adopts different techniques, such as profile-guided optimization (PGO), for faster compilation and writes large-scale C++ code faster than other compilers, such as GCC.

 • Alibaba Cloud Compiler supports Coroutines and Modules and provides modularized standard libraries.
-Alibaba Cloud provides yaLanTingLibs that includes components commonly used by C++ developers, such as the coroutine library, serialization library, Remote Procedure Call (RPC) library, and HTTP feature.
+Alibaba Cloud provides yaLanTingLibs, which includes components commonly used by C++ developers, such as the coroutine library, serialization library, Remote Procedure Call (RPC) library, and HTTP feature.

 Note

-yaLanTingLibs is a collection of modern C++ utility libraries that provide high-performance and easy-to-use modern C++ utility libraries for C++ developers to build high-performance modern C++ applications.
+yaLanTingLibs is a collection of high-performance and easy-to-use C++ utility libraries that can be used by developers to build high-performance and modern C++ applications.

 Prerequisites